YangYeh-PD/yangyeh-pd/README.md

 ### NCKU Economics Department
 *Sep.
 2020 - Feb.
 2021*
-- Developed, modifed and improved data crawler programs using Selenium in Python to efficiently extract air pollution data from NASA.
+- Developed, modified and improved data crawler programs using Selenium in Python to efficiently extract air pollution data from NASA.
 - Used Stata and regression methods to analyze over 300 million data points to investigate the relationship between children's IQ and PM2.5 index in Afirca.

 ## 👯 Extracurricular Activities